gianriyanto/hf_api/README.md

 # Hello Fresh Take Home Programming Challenge.
 by Gian Riyanto

 For the most part, this task was a new and challenging learning experience for me.
 I had the opportunity to tinker with a new programming language, web framework, and various other tools, as well as explored new back-end focused concepts and design architectures.
-Despite the learning curve and some technical issues that cam e across, I was able to complete the following achievements outlined below:
+I was able to complete the following:

 - Planned and designed the desired data model.